Advice for Newbie Writers, How to get People to Read Your Articles!

 It will be amazing what you will catch that may have embarrassed you, had you not allowed it to sit and then reread it.

-In the world of Hub Page, we are all writers and readers.
+In the world of Writing on the web, we are all writers and readers.

-Your readers will leave comments on your Hubs.
+Your readers will leave comments on your articles.

 You will never see negative or hurtful comments, but you want comments.

-And, to me, a good readers comment making a good point on my Hub, deserves my studied response to the reader.
+And, to me, a good readers comment making a good point on my article, deserves my studied response to the reader.

-And, often, to me at least, a good comment drives me back to the readers own Hubs often just to see what they have released recently that I may have missed.
+And, often, to me at least, a good comment drives me back to the readers own articles often just to see what they have released recently that I may have missed.

 Writing is still a GOOD Thing!

-Looking back at this Hub, I see that I have gone off onto a rather long path full of suggestions, ideas, and ways to write a good Hub.
+Looking back at this Hub, I see that I have gone off onto a rather long path full of suggestions, ideas, and ways to write a good article.

-Well, please, as a Newbie Hub Writer, don't allow this to intimidate you.
+Well, please, as a Newbie article writer, don't allow this to intimidate you.

 You are here because you are a writer, and you want to be a better one.